Dynamic Universal Approximation Theory: The Basic Theory for Deep Learning-Based Computer Vision Models: Abstract

 \section{Abstract}

-Computer vision (CV) is one of the most crucial fields in artificial intelligence.
-In recent years, a variety of deep learning models based on convolutional neural networks (CNNs) and Transformers have been designed to tackle diverse problems in CV.
-These algorithms have found practical applications in areas such as robotics and facial recognition.
-Despite the increasing power of current CV models, several fundamental questions remain unresolved: Why do CNNs require deep layers?
-What ensures the generalization ability of CNNs?
-Why do residual-based networks outperform fully convolutional networks like VGG?
-What is the fundamental difference between residual-based CNNs and Transformer-based networks?
-Why can CNNs utilize LoRA and pruning techniques?
-The root cause of these questions lies in the lack of a robust theoretical foundation for deep learning models in CV.
-To address these critical issues and techniques, we employ the Universal Approximation Theorem (UAT) to provide a theoretical basis for convolution- and Transformer-based models in CV.
-By doing so, we aim to elucidate these questions from a theoretical perspective.
+Computer Vision (CV) is one of the most critical branches in artificial intelligence.
+In recent years, various deep learning models based on convolutional architectures and Transformers have been developed to address diverse challenges in CV.
+These algorithms have found practical applications in fields such as robotics and facial recognition.
+Despite the increasing capabilities of modern CV models, several fundamental questions remain unresolved.
+For instance, what underpins the generalization ability of Convolutional Neural Networks (CNNs)?
+The root of these issues lies in the lack of a robust theoretical foundation for deep learning models in CV.
+To address these key challenges, we propose the Dynamic Universal Approximation Theorem (DUAT), an advance of the Universal Approximation Theorem (UAT).
+We demonstrate that most residual-based deep learning models in CV fall under the category of DUAT functions.
+By doing so, we aim to clarify some theoretical issues in CV.